This guidance supersedes guidance dated June 15, 2020, April 9, 2020 and March 26, 2020

 Ongoing and newly submitted studies in which it has been determined that there is no direct benefit to subjects and includes direct interaction are allowable as of this date with provisions of staff availability, appropriate use of PPE and the ability to maintain required social distancing measures among staff.

-No benefit studies involving direct interaction with subjects who cannot be masked or shielded during all close contact procedures are not allowed at this time.
-Additionally, no direct benefit studies that involve aerosol-generating procedures are not allowed at this time.
+Studies with no direct benefit that invovle direct interaction with subjects who cannot be masked or shielded during all close contact procedures are not allowed at this time.
+Additionally, studies with no direct benefit that involve aerosol-generating procedures are not allowed at this time.

 Participation from subjects with any conditions predisposing them to more severe COVID19 disease is not allowed at this time.
 Please see the Center for Disease Control (CDC) for updated information on these conditions for updated information on these conditions.
 However, subjects with conditions predisposing them to COVID-19 may participate in studies with no direct benefit in which their only participation would be an additional procedure when that same procedure is already being done for clinical purposes (i.e. blood draw at the same time that blood is already being drawn for clinical purposes).

 NOTE: Researchers must maintain and follow all approved Principal Investigator Laboratory Operation Plans and be prepared to return to remote activities on short notice if this becomes necessary.

 - Sanitize research areas and equipment between subject engagements (e.g., wipe down tabletops, chairs, computer keyboard/mouse, tablets, pens, body sensor devices, study measurement devices).